rudrab/vimf90/Readme.md

 ## Dependencies
 1. [Ultisnips](https://github.com/SirVer/ultisnips): (Essential) Snippetes
-2. [coc-nvim](https://github.com/neoclide/coc.nvim): (Optional, but highly recommended)
-      Autocompletion and [language server
-      protocol](https://github.com/hansec/fortran-language-server). vimf90 does not have an
-      dependency on `coc`, but `coc` do code completion, and actually enhances the experience.

 # Features
 Default `leader` key used here is **`**.
 You can change this by using: